(Number 12 on the 1958 Highland map - 10305 N 6550 W)

 One night he had a large quantity of wheat stolen from his granary, in burlap bags.
 He discovered that one of the stolen bags had a hole in it and spilled a trail of grain all the way to the culprit's home (who shall remain nameless here but he later became a member of the Bishopric).

-Although Hite was a member, he was not active and didn't participate in the LDS Church.
+Although Hite was a member, he was not active and didn't participate in the Church of Jesus Christ of Latter-day Saints.
 He was one of the finest Christian men - always treating his neighbors with great love and respect.
 My father and brothers had a great deal of respect for him, I have vague memories of him.
 For the last few months of his life he was in a care center in Sandy where he died January 6, 1945.
 After his death his property was sold to LeRoy Wagstaff.

 Jesse Martin & Sarah Ellen Holman Harmon